rozek/node-red-flow-llama/README.md

 ## Installation ##

+Start by creating a subfolder called `ai` within the installation folder of your Node-RED server.
+This subfolder will later store both the executable and the actual model.
+Using such a subfolder helps keeping the folder structure of your server clean if you decide to play with other AI models as well.

+### Building the Executable ###

 The actual "heavy lifting" is done by [llama.cpp](https://github.com/ggerganov/llama.cpp).
-Simply follow the instructions found in section [Usage](https://github.com/ggerganov/llama.cpp#usage) to build the CLI command `main` for your platform.
+Simply follow the instructions found in section [Usage](https://github.com/ggerganov/llama.cpp#usage) of the llama.cpp docs to build the `main` executable for your platform.

-Afterwards, rename `main` to `llama` and copy it into a subfolder called `ai` within the installation folder of your Node-RED server
+Afterwards, rename `main` to `llama` and copy it into the subfolder `ai` you created before.

 ### Preparing the Model ###

-Once you got the actual LLaMA model, follow the instructions found in section [Prepare Data & Run](https://github.com/ggerganov/llama.cpp#prepare-data--run) to bring it into the proper format.
+Once you got the actual LLaMA model, follow the instructions found in section [Prepare Data & Run](https://github.com/ggerganov/llama.cpp#prepare-data--run) of the llama.cpp docs to bring it into the proper format.

-Afterwards, rename the file `ggml-model-q4_0.bin` to `ggml-llama-7b-q4.bin` and move (or copy) it into the same subfolder `ai` within the installation folder of your Node-RED server where you already placed the `llama` executable.
+Afterwards, rename the file `ggml-model-q4_0.bin` to `ggml-llama-7b-q4.bin` and move (or copy) it into the same subfolder `ai` where you already placed the `llama` executable.

 ### Importing the Function Node ###